What is Disaster Recovery (DR)?

-To better understand DR, we also must define a disaster in the technology industry.
+To better understand DR, we must first define a disaster in terms of business continuity.
 A disaster, in the most simple terms, is anything that puts an organization's operations at risk.
 This can be a cyberattack, a data breach, an equipment failure, a natural disaster, or even rats chewing through cables.
 Not to mention, any of the following can create an IT disaster:

 - Data loss

 - Malware and viruses

 When a disaster strikes, the goal of any DR plan is to ensure operations run as normal as possible.
 While the business will be aware of the crisis, ideally, its customers and end-users should not be affected.